dedkola/tk-docs-template/README.md

 ### Quick Configuration ⚡ (Recommended)

-The easiest way to customize your site is using the **centralized config file:**
+The easiest way to customize your site is using the **layered config system:**

-👉 **Edit `config/site.ts`** - Change all branding, titles, descriptions, and social links in one place.
+👉 **Edit `config/site.local.ts`** - Override base settings for branding, titles, descriptions, and social links.

 See the [Configuring Your Site](#configuring-your-site) section above for all options.